Updates

 Consider the following statements about India’s demographic transition:

-1. India’s Total Fertility Rate (TFR) has declined below replacement level as of 2021.
+1. Total Fertility Rate (TFR) below replacement level always leads to immediate population decline.

 Which of the above statements is/are correct?